JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Scientific Community - recipients of knowledge

+Context: Einstein completed the general theory of relativity, redefining gravity as the curvature of spacetime and providing a new framework for understanding the cosmos.

 - **ΔOS**: +0.15 (Profound shift in understanding gravity, space, and time; intellectual liberation from Newtonian absolutes)
 - **VSA**: 0.60 (High average intelligence/awareness)
 - **Tc**: 1.00 (Permanent shift in paradigm)